EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 31

 Attorney has been retained to defend an adult charged with a sex offense involving a minor.
 Attorney believes that, in order to win the case, she must keep parents of minor children off the jury.
 Attorney instructed her investigator: “Visit the neighborhood of those prospective jurors on the panel with minor children.
 Ask the neighbors if they know of any kind of unusual sex activity of the prospective juror or any member of the family.
 This will get back to the prospective jurors, and they will think of excuses not to serve.
-But don’t under any circumstances talk directly with any prospective juror or member of the family.”
+But don’t under any circumstances talk directly with any prospective juror or member of the family."

 Is Attorney subject to discipline?